vhsdream/autocaliweb/CONTRIBUTING.md

 ### **Documentation**

-Is at this time not available but is on the Roadmap.
+The documentation is not finished at this time but can be found [here](https://github.com/gelbphoenix/autocaliweb/wiki).

 ### **Reporting a bug**